 The principle here is that we can take control of how we interpret events and the situations in which we find ourselves.
 Our responses to the same thing may also change depending on the context.
 An unscheduled delay at the beginning of a project is likely to cause less emotion than exactly the same occurrence the day before a planned launch or product release.
 Likewise, we tend to be more emotional if we’ve had insufficient sleep, than if we are well rested.

 Leadership skills development programmes start with a focus on self awareness.
-Once we understand ourselves, we can begin to control our emotional responses and make this the cornerstone on which our project and people management strategies are built.
+Once we understand ourselves, we can begin to control our emotional responses and make this the cornerstone on which our people and project management strategies are built.